Installation#

 You already set up these model/executable paths; you usually don’t need to change them again.

-folder anywhere—just update these paths if you move it.
+You can place the models folder anywhere—just update these paths if you move it.

 Channel mapping#